 Let’s face it.
 Divorce is a tricky business in that it is a legal process that has emotional and financial consequences.
 How well you recover and move on from a divorce will depend upon your ability to adjust and manage the turmoil.
-Relationships (a divorcing spouse, any children, family, friends, work associations, divorce attorneys and the like) will undergo changes.
+Relationships (a divorcing spouse, any children, family, friends, work associations, divorce attorneys, etc.) will undergo changes.
 People who you interact with most will be affected by your emotional journey.
 Accept that there are some elements of this process that you can control and many that you cannot.

 You will decide either to have a lawyer represent you, or you will represent yourself.
 Representing yourself is known as Pro Per or Pro Se.
 Rule of thumb: hire a lawyer if you have kids and assets.
 Less complicated divorces can be done Pro Se.